FGlazov/IL2-Stats_GlobalAircraftStatsMod/readme.txt

 ---------------------------------------------

 This mod is compatible with IL-2 Split Rankings.
 Make sure mod_stats_by_aircraft comes after mod_rating_by_type in the mods config parameter.

 This mod is mildly incompatible with the disconnect mod.
 Copy the src/ folder in compatibility_patch/disconnect/ inside this zip over into your il-2 stats folder after installing both mods.
+This compatibility patch was made for version 1.5 of the disconnect mod.

 This mod is mildly incompatible with the tank mod.
 Copy the src/folder in compatibility_patch/tank/ over into your il-2 stats folder after installing both mods.
+This compatibility patch was made for version 2.9.1 of the tank mod.

 If you want to install all four of these mods, then check out this bundle: https://forum.il2sturmovik.com/topic/70029-il-2-stats-mod-bundle-disco-tanks-splitrankings/